• USD

 Unique Geology

 A walk through Sesriem Canyon provides visitors with the area's geological history - visible in sedimentary rock layers.
-About 15 to 18 million years ago, layers of sand and gravel were deposited when Namib was wetter.
+About 15 to 18 million years ago, layers of sand and gravel were deposited when the Namib was wetter.

 2

-Swim in an Oases
+Swim in an Oasis

 The river often flows during the rainy season from November to March, though rarely very strong.
 Visitors to Sesriem can swim in pools formed in the river during most years.